dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 </details>

 **Early 2013.** Some NIAAA staff are convinced that moderate drinking is good for you, and an RCT could prove it conclusively enough that doctors might recommend it to patients like they do with aspirin now.
 (We don't know who these staff were, but Margaret Murray was probably among them.)
 They have the idea of getting the alcohol industry to fund the study but face two problems.
 First, the alcohol industry wants lots of details before forking over any cash.
-Second, the NIAAA is strictly prohibited from soliciting from industry.
+Second, the NIAAA isn't allowed to solicit from industry.
 They try to get around these problems by having outside researchers (including Mukamal and Krystal) meet with industry to give details on how such a trial might work.
 This creates a dynamic where everyone (the NIAAA, the alcohol industry, Mukamal) wants to coordinate with each other, but maintain a pretense of being isolated.
 There's lots of scheming about how information should flow to maintain this pretense.

 <details markdown="1"><summary>(more)</summary>